-The McMaster prospect is located between the headwaters of Qualark and a western tributary of Ladner Creek, 2.5 kilometres southeast of Spider Peak and 10.5 kilometres southeast of Yale, British Columbia.
+The McMaster prospect is located between the headwaters of Qualark and a western tributary of Ladner Creek, 2.5 kilometres southeast of Spider Peak and 10.5 kilometres southeast of the community of Yale.

-The area is underlain by an interbedded succession of locally graded siltstone, wacke and coarse volcanic lithic wacke with some discontinuous beds of argillite, volcanic sandstone and conglomerate.
-These rocks belong to the Early and Middle Jurassic Ladner Group and are in unconformable and fault contact with greenstone, volcanic sandstone and gabbro assigned to the Lower Triassic Spider Peak Formation to the southwest and northeast, respectively.
-Thin, elongate units of brecciated, altered and strongly cleaved fault-bound slices of greenstone also occur within the Ladner Group.
+The area is underlain by an interbedded succession of locally graded siltstone, wacke and coarse volcanic lithic wacke, with some discontinuous beds of argillite, volcanic sandstone and conglomerate.
+These rocks belong to the Early and Middle Jurassic Ladner Group and are in unconformable contact to the south west and fault contact to the northeast with greenstone, volcanic sandstone and gabbro assigned to the Lower Triassic Spider Peak Formation Thin, elongate units of brecciated, altered and strongly cleaved, fault-bound slices of greenstone also occur within the Ladner Group rocks.
 Ultramafic rocks of the Coquihalla serpentine belt occupy the East Hozameen fault to the north.

-In 1975, subsequent diamond drilling determined that the McMaster prospect is hosted in a series of thin fault wedges stacked on top of westerly dipping, post-mineralization shear zones related to the East Hozameen fault.
-Mineralized zones strike 320 to 340 degrees and dip 60 degrees to the northeast with several large westerly dipping shear zones striking 330 degrees and dipping 60 degrees to the northeast.
+In 1975, subsequent diamond drilling determined that the McMaster prospect is hosted in a series of thin fault wedges stacked on top of west-dipping, post-mineralization shear zones related to the East Hozameen fault.
+Mineralized zones strike 320 to 340 degrees and dip 60 degrees to the northeast with several large west-dipping shear zones striking 330 degrees and dipping 60 degrees to the northeast.
 Mineralized zones have been defined for 195 metres along strike and to a maximum of 40 metres downdip.
 They appear to be related to a serpentinite-filled structure (McMaster Pond fault), which occupies the small valley east of the McMaster mineralized zones.
-Shear motion appears to be right lateral, strike slip and in the order of 800 metres.
+Shear motion appears to be right- lateral, strike- slip and in the order of 800 metres.
 The dip-slip component is presently unknown.
 Five main mineralized zones have been identified (zones A to E).

-Zone A is exposed in the North trench and has been intersected in drillholes M-7, M-9 and M-13.
-It has a strike length of about 100 metres and is open to the south.
+Zone A is exposed in the North trench and has been intersected in drill holes M-7, M-9 and M-13.
+It has a strike length of approximately 100 metres and is open to the south.
 A 4.3-metre chip sample from the North trench yielded 5.07 grams per tonne gold (Assessment Report 24035).
-A 2.09 metre interval between 0.91 and 3.00 metres from drillhole M-13 yielded 4.25 grams per tonne gold.
+A 2.09 metre interval between 0.91 and 3.00 metres from drill hole M-13 yielded 4.25 grams per tonne gold.

 Zone C has yielded the highest grade and is exposed in the Middle and South trenches.
-Chip samples have yielded 12.00 grams per tonne over 6.59 metres and 9.15 grams per tonne over 2.93 metres from the Middle and South trenches, respectively.
-The zone was also intersected in drillholes M-2, M-3, M-10, M-11 and has a strike length of about 120 metres.
-Drillhole M-10 yielded 4.53 grams per tonne gold over the 3.77 metres interval between 7.48 and 19.85 metres.
+Chip samples have yielded 12.00 grams per tonne over 6.59 metres from the Middle trench and 9.15 grams per tonne over 2.93 metres from the South trench.
+The zone was also intersected in drill holes M-2, M-3, M-10 and M-11 and has a strike length of approximately 120 metres.
+Drill hole M-10 yielded 4.53 grams per tonne gold over the 3.77- metres interval between 7.48 and 19.85 metres.

 Zone D, exposed in the South trench, has yielded 1.61 grams per tonne gold over 3.60 metres.
-The zone has also been intersected in drillhole M-6 and M-12 and has a strike length of about 100 metres.
-Drillhole M-12 yielded 5.21 grams per tonne gold over the 6.50 metre interval between 8.50 and 15.00 metres.
+The zone has also been intersected in drill hole M-6 and M-12 and has a strike length of approximately 100 metres. dDrill hole M-12 yielded 5.21 grams per tonne gold over the 6.50- metre interval between 8.50 and 15.00 metres.

 Four rock chip samples were taken from outcrops at the Lorraine showing of the south Pipestem area in 1986.
 These four samples yielded gold values ranging from 1.00 to 7.05 grams per tonne gold over 0.30 to 2.5 metres.